yravan/batterbot/README.md

 Baseball is a task that contains two interesting manipulation paradigms: Pitching & Hitting.
 There is limited literature on **nonprehensile manipulation** for dynamic aerial objects.
 We approach this using planning techniques including **inverse kinematics** & **kinematic trajectory optimization**.

 This project was done for 6.4200 (Robotic Manipulation) & the code can be found [here](https://github.com/yravan/batterbot).
+The dependencies can be installed with Docker.

 ---